 In addition, manufacturers of drug products and their facilities are subject to continual review and periodic inspections by the FDA and other regulatory authorities for compliance with the FDA's cGMPs regulations.
 If we or a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility, or us, including requiring recall or withdrawal of the product from the market or suspension of manufacturing, requiring new warnings or other labeling changes to limit use of the drug, requiring that we conduct additional clinical trials, imposing new monitoring requirements, or requiring that we establish a REMS program.
 Advertising and promotional materials must comply with FDA rules in addition to other potentially applicable federal and state laws.
 The distribution of product samples to physicians must comply with the requirements of the Prescription Drug Marketing Act.
 Sales, marketing, and scientific/educational grant programs must comply with the anti-fraud and abuse provisions of the Social Security Act, the False Claims Act, and similar state laws.
 We would also be required under the Sunshine provision of the Affordable Care Act to report annually to the Centers for Medicare & Medicaid Services on payments that we make to physicians and teaching hospitals and ownerships interests in the company held by physicians.
 Pricing and rebate programs must comply with the Medicaid rebate requirements of the Omnibus Budget Reconciliation Act of 1990 and the Veterans Healthcare Act of 1992.
 If products are made available to authorized users of the Federal Supply Schedule of the General Services Administration and to low income patients of certain hospitals, additional laws and requirements apply.
 Our activities are also potentially subject to federal and state consumer protection and unfair competition laws.
+If we or our third-party collaborators fail to comply with applicable regulatory requirements, a regulatory agency may take any of the following actions:

-- conduct an investigation into our practices and any alleged violation of law; - issue warning letters or untitled letters asserting that we are in violation of the law; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - require that we suspend or terminate any ongoing clinical trials;

-- refuse to approve pending applications or supplements to applications filed by us; - suspend or impose restrictions on operations, including costly new manufacturing requirements; - seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall; or - exclude us from providing our products to those participating in government health care programs, such as Medicare and Medicaid, and refuse to allow us to enter into supply contracts, including government contracts.
+- conduct an investigation into our practices and any alleged violation of law; - issue warning letters or untitled letters asserting that we are in violation of the law; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - require that we suspend or terminate any ongoing clinical trials; - refuse to approve pending applications or supplements to applications filed by us; - suspend or impose restrictions on operations, including costly new manufacturing requirements; - seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall; or - exclude us from providing our products to those participating in government health care programs, such as Medicare and Medicaid, and refuse to allow us to enter into supply contracts, including government contracts.